Here at Easy Food Dehydrating, “dehydrate” always means using an electric food dehydrator — the easy, reliable way to dry food at home.

 Can a food dehydrator freeze-dry candy?

-How should I store freeze-dried candy?
+How do I store freeze-dried candy to keep it crunchy?

 5 Dried Food Recipes (That Actually Taste Great)